“Vlissingen’s Voyage: The Thrilling Debut Sea Trials of rMCM”

 - Displacement: 2800t

-- Maximum velocity: 15.3 knots
+- Maximum speed: 15.3 knots

 - Range: >3500 nautical miles

-- Crew: 63 personnel (core crew of 33 personnel)
+- Crew: 63 personnel (core team of 33 personnel)

-- Drone capabilities: Exail UMISOFT Software suite, 2 unmanned surface vehicles (Exail Inspector 125), 3 autonomous underwater vehicles (A-18 equipped with Exail UMISAS 120 sonar), 2 towed sonars (T-18 equipped with Exail UMISAS 240 sonar), 2 Mine Identification & Disposal Systems (MIDS) (Exail Seascan and K-Ster C), 2 unmanned aerial vehicles (UMS Skeldar’s V200), and 1 Exail influence mine sweeping system integrating 5 CTM magnetic modules and 1 PATRIA acoustic module.
+- Drone capabilities: Exail UMISOFT Software suite, 2 unmanned surface vehicles (Exail Inspector 125), 3 autonomous underwater vehicles (A-18 equipped with Exail UMISAS 120 sonar), 2 towed sonars (T-18 equipped with Exail UMISAS 240 sonar), 2 Mine Identification & Disposal Systems (MIDS) (Exail Seascan and K-Ster C), 2 unmanned aerial vehicles (UMS Skeldar’s V200), and 1 Exail influence mine sweeping system incorporating 5 CTM magnetic modules and 1 PATRIA acoustic module.

 - Embarkation capacity: 2 SOLAS rigid hull inflatable boats of 7m.